-- A. One-on-One Interactions, including meetings and individual training sessions: Covered Organizations are required to establish reasonable procedures to limit one-on-one interactions, as set forth in federal law.
+USA Fencing is required to implement the following athlete prevention policies: One-on-One Interactions, including meetings and individual training sessions: Covered Organizations are required to establish reasonable procedures to limit one-on-one interactions, as set forth in federal law.
+Medical Treatment Locker rooms and changing areas Social media and electronic communications Local travel Team travel.

-- B. Medical Treatment

-- C. Locker rooms and changing areas

-- D. Social media and electronic communications

-- E. Local travel

-- F. F. Team travel.